How to Make Your Own Performance Gels

 Make it at home?
 Maybe $2-3 for the same fueling.

 And you're not sacrificing performance.
-Maple syrup and honey are legitimate dual-source carbs with the sodium your gut needs.
+Maple syrup and honey are legitimate dual-source carbs, and the salt you add lets you dial the sodium for your sweat rate.

 Or let us make them for you